PostHog/posthog.com/contents/handbook/company/story.md

 ## Apr 2020: $3M Seed round

-After we finished YCombinator, [we raised a $3.025M seed round](../../blog/raising-3m-for-os).
-This was from YCombinator's Continuity Fund, 1984 Ventures.
+After we finished Y Combinator, [we raised a $3.025M seed round](../../blog/raising-3m-for-os).
+This was from Y Combinator's Continuity Fund, 1984 Ventures.
 You can learn more about how we raised the money.

 As we started raising, we started hiring.
 We brought on board [Marius, Eric and James G](../../handbook/company/team).